-Once your closing documents have been received and the funder confirms they are all signed and notarized correctly, the wire will be set up for your closing.
-Once the funds are received in your escrow company’s bank, the funds can be sent out to all the appropriate parties, and the deed can be recorded into your name.
+Once your closing documents have been received and the mortgage funder confirms they are all signed and notarized correctly, the wire will be set up for your closing.
+Once your settlement company or attorney receives the funds, they’ll send the monies to the appropriate parties, and the deed can be recorded in your name.

 How to ensure a smooth funding process

-Your loan is not officially finished until the money is sent, so you don’t want to make any changes to your income or credit prior to closing.
-The funder will likely work with a quality control department to re-verify your employment and credit to make sure there are no changes, and if there are, there could be major delays and problems.
+Your loan is not complete until your lender provides the funds, so you want to avoid making common homebuying mistakes such as any changes to your income or credit before closing.
+The mortgage funder will likely work with a quality control department to re-verify your employment and credit to make sure there are no changes.
+If there are, there could be major delays and problems.

-Lenders are required to confirm your employment at least 10 business days before you close, and in many cases, the verifications are done right before or on your signing date.
-A sudden change could result in a denial, because the lender would have to thoroughly re-approve you based on your new job and income.
+Depending on the loan program, some lenders may confirm your employment within 10 business days of your closing.
+In many cases, the verifications are done right before or on your signing date.
+A sudden change could result in a denial because the lender would have to thoroughly re-approve you based on your new job and income.

-→ Use the bank account listed on your loan application before closing
+→ Use the bank account listed on your application before closing

 Signs of an email real estate wire scam

-In most cases, hackers compromise your real estate agent or title company’s email accounts, and set up a software to track all of the communications without anyone knowing.
-If you’re educated about what to look for, and follow the tips below, you could save hundreds of thousands of dollars and the heartache of being a victim of real estate wire fraud.
+In most cases, hackers compromise your real estate agent or title company’s email accounts, assume their identity, and send emails with fake instructions for wiring closing funds.
+If you know what to look for and follow the tips below, you could save hundreds or thousands of dollars and the heartache of being a victim of real estate wire fraud.

 |Verify any email you get instructing you where to wire funds||